downshift-js/downshift/README.md

 > `boolean` | defaults to `false`

 Specifies that multiple items can be selected at once.
+This means that when an item is selected it will be added to the `value` array rather than replacing the existing `value`.

 #### getA11yStatusMessage